fkvesi00/Algorithms-and-data-structures/Algorithms and data structures/1_read_me.txt

 i) upisuje listu u datoteku,
 j) čita listu iz datoteke.

-Define structure of persones(name, lastname, year of birth) and write program wich:
+Define structure of persons(name, lastname, year of birth) and write program wich:
 a) dynamically adds new element on start of list
 b) prints list
 c) dynamically adds new element on end of list